ogoo0608/ogoo0608/README.md

 ### Hi there 👋, my name is Kim Jung Jun
 #### I'm attending Gachon University now.

 I'm studying to become a game developer.
-I want to experience many things while developing them.
+I'm going to try not only games but also various genres.

 Skills: JAVA / C / C++ / Python / html / css